XIII-MC/Dynamic.Server/README.md

 - Support Velocity & Waterfall
 - Control and manage the different servers connected to the proxy
 - Access servers terminal on the same terminal as the proxy's
+- Add/Remove an existing server from the proxy
+- Delete/update servers on the proxy